 As with the hotel in Bergen, the bathroom floor was heated, with no way to turn it off.
 The temperature climbed to 81°F / 27°C on our third day in Norheimsund, which was unusually hot for that region.
 We certainly did not need the heated floor to be on.

 The mini-fridge turned on only when the room key was in the slot by the door.
 Luckily we had two keys so we could keep one key in the slot at all times; however, the fridge was not cold when we arrived, and, frankly, this is just a big design flaw.

 All of the above were inconvenient but were not show stoppers.

-For us, the main downfall with this hotel was the food which was unfortunate because we had a good experience with the food at the hotel in Bergen.
-Actually, the main downfall of Norheimsund was the food, not just this hotel.
+The main downfall with this hotel was the food which was unfortunate because we had a good experience with the food at the hotel in Bergen.
+The main downfall of Norheimsund was the food, not just this hotel.